Alarms and System Status - A

 * Flow exceeding user-defined thresholds

-When Alarm - B is active, the **LCD backlight turns solid red**, indicating a non-critical but attention-required condition.
+When Alarm B is active, the main screen LCD backlight turns **solid red**, indicating a non-critical condition that requires attention.

 {% hint style="info" %}